robomq/robomq.io/docs/MQTT.md

 $client->loop();
 ```

-At last, producer will disconnect with the <a href="https://www.robomq.io" target="_blank">RoboMQ.io</a> broker.
+At last, producer will disconnect with the the <a href="https://www.robomq.io" target="_blank">RoboMQ</a> broker.

 ```php
 $client->disconnect();
 ```

 ### Consumer
-The first step is the same as producer, consumer needs to connect to <a href="https://www.robomq.io" target="_blank">RoboMQ.io</a> broker.
+The first step is the same as producer, consumer needs to connect to the <a href="https://www.robomq.io" target="_blank">RoboMQ</a> broker.
 Not as the producer, this consumer loops forever.

 ```php
 $client->loopForever();